Super Lawyers

 Filing suit often increases their settlement offer.
 This insurer is far more willing to spend legal costs in civil discovery by taking depositions before increasing its offer substantially.

 But our Maryland car crash attorneys frequently get a phone call with a last-minute offer just before trial that is far higher than its original valuation.
-Still, State Farm is the most likely insurance company to go to trial even though it risks receiving a verdict that far exceeds the value of an insurance policy.
+Still, State Farm is the most likely insurance company to go to trial even though it risks receiving a verdict far exceeding an insurance policy’s value.

 6. Why is State Farm more willing than other insurance companies to go to trial?